QualiSystems/devguide_source/_posts/2016-07-17-orchestration-information-from-cloudshell.md

 ### Getting the sandbox information using the API

-A common use case for a script is to get a list of the different apps and resources in the sandbox to be able to call additional commands on API functions on them.
+A common use case for a script is to get a list of the different Apps and resources in the sandbox, to be able to call additional commands or API functions on them.
 To get that information we can use the CloudShellAPI.

 To start a CloudShell API session, we need connectivity details to the Quali server.
 These details are also available as an environment variable in your script called 'qualiConnectivityContext'.
 As with the reservation information,